1 - Overview

 2 - How-to guides

 An API is a collection of resources and methods integrated with backend HTTP endpoints, Cloud Functions, or other SCP services.
-An API provides a logical interface to the actual service and can be deployed to multiple stages for use in different environments (development, production, etc.).
+An API provides the logical interface of the actual service and can be deployed across multiple stages for use in various environments (development, production, etc.).

-You can create and use APIs through the Samsung Cloud Platform Console.
+You can create an API in the Samsung Cloud Platform Console and use it.

 1. Click the All Services > Application Service > API Gateway menu.
-This will take you to the API Gateway Service Home page.
+Navigate to the Service Home page of API Gateway.

-• Select the required information in the Service Information section.
+• Select the required information in the Service Information Input area.

 Required

-• Start with lowercase English letters, do not end with special characters (-), and enter 3 ~ 50 characters using lowercase letters, numbers, and special characters (-)
+• must start with a lowercase English letter and must not end with a special character (-), using lowercase letters, numbers, and special characters (-) to enter 3 ~ 50 characters

-• Select from Create New, Clone Existing API
+• Select Create new or Clone existing API

-API to CloneRequiredWhen selecting Clone Existing API as the API creation method, select from already created APIs
+API to cloneRequiredIf you select Existing API Replication as the API creation method, choose from the APIs that have already been created.

-DescriptionOptionalEnter additional information or description about the API within 50 characters
+ExplanationSelectionEnter additional information or description about the API within 50 characters.

 • Region: Process requests within the region where the API is deployed